-4. Make sure the hard drive sensor and the sensor cable are attached to the side of the hard drive.
+5. Make sure the hard drive sensor and the sensor cable are attached to the side of the hard drive.
 Route the sensor cable under the chassis and connect it to the logic board.

-5. Replace the optical drive sensor cable, flex cable and screws, and the silver EMI tape.
+6. Replace the optical drive sensor cable, flex cable and screws, and the silver EMI tape.

-6. Using a T10 torx screwdriver, replace the seven screws on the board.
-Always install the machine screws before installing the self-tapping screws.
+7. Using a T10 torx screwdriver, replace the seven screws on the board.
+Always install the machine screws (drawn in yellow/white circles) before installing the self-tapping screws (shown in orange).